-VMFRP engaged R8 (GHD Pty Ltd and Jacobs Group Australia Pty Ltd partnering as the R8 Joint Venture) to survey the construction footprints at each Study Site, to identify rare or threatened flora or fauna within the sites, and provide information on the flora and fauna species that may potentially occur in the inundation area.
+VMFRP engaged R8 (GHD Pty Ltd and Jacobs Group Australia Pty Ltd partnering as the R8 Joint Venture) to survey the construction footprints at each Study Site, to identify any rare or threatened flora or fauna and communities within the sites, and to provide information on the flora and fauna that may potentially occur in the inundation area.

-The purpose of this report is to provide a consolidated ecological assessment report of the project area (construction footprint and inundation area), which includes findings from the recent flora and fauna survey as well as summarising information from previous ecological assessments undertaken within the project area (ARI 2013, GHD 2013, Australian Ecosystems 2016).
+The purpose of this report is to provide a consolidated ecological assessment report of the project area (construction footprint and inundation area), which includes findings from the recent flora and fauna survey (October and December 2019, and January 2020) as well as summarising previous ecological assessments undertaken within the project area (ARI 2013, GHD 2013, Australian Ecosystems 2016).